piccoloaiutante/build/ansible/README.md

   debian8-x64-1: {ip:1.2.3.4, labels: [foo, bar]}
 ```

-There are also labels that are only used in the release environment,
+There are also labels that are only used in the release environment
 such as `pre-1-release`.

 #### Adding extra options to a host